 Standard Seating – The standard seats on Frontier.
 You have to pay for any seat assignment or they will select seats for you during check-in.

 - Open Seating – Southwest has a novel open seating system where there are no seating assignments.
 So there are no better seats or paying for upgrades.
-Now, you can pay to get on the plane sooner so you get a better seat, but that’s not what this article is about.
+Of course, you can pay to get on the plane sooner so you get a better seat, but that’s not what this article is about.

 I understand that airlines want to differentiate their products by giving them special names.
 However, having business class seats that are nicer than first-class and several different types of economy tickers is confusing.
 I shouldn’t have needed to write this article but since I did, I hope that you found it helpful.